shlima/click_house/README.md

 [Yandex](https://yandex.com/company) which operates Russia's most popular search engine.

 > This development was inspired by currently [unmaintainable alternative](https://github.com/archan937/clickhouse)
-> but rewritten and well tested.
-Requires modern Ruby (>= 2.6) and Yandex ClickHouse
+> but rewritten and well tested

 ### Why use the HTTP interface and not the TCP interface?